-These are pages dedicated to the child performers in Pollard’s Lilliputian Opera Company troupes run by Charles Pollard and his sister Nellie Chester.
+These are pages dedicated to the child performers in Pollard’s Lilliputian Opera Company troupes run by Charles Pollard and his sister Nellie Chester nee Pollard.
 The children usually came from the inner suburbs of Melbourne, Australia.
 A feature is that these troupes generally performed in South-East Asia, India and North America over the period 1896 -1910, but never in their hometown of Melbourne, or Sydney.
 The occasionally tested their shows in Brisbane Queensland before moving on to South East Asian ports.